Home > CEL

 Participants meet once a week over 6 months for a hybrid of in-person and virtual programming, with classes held at the St. Lawrence County IDA in Canton.
 Since participation by everyone will help everyone succeed, applicants must be committed to being active participants – attending the majority of sessions offered and presenting their Clinic.

-The Center for Entrepreneurial Leadership selects candidates for the fall program through August of each year.
-Maximum class sizes are 12, so we encourage you to apply early to ensure your place in our next program.
+The Center for Entrepreneurial Leadership accepts applications on a rolling basis for its annual Core Program.
+Maximum class sizes are 12, so we encourage you to apply as soon as you are ready to ensure your place in our next program.